ZeDevGit/regex-tutorial/Develop/gist-template.md

 ### Quantifiers

+Quantifiers in regular expressions define how many instances of a character, group, or character class must be present in the input for a match to be found.
+Here are the most common quantifiers:

+* `*` - The asterisk indicates zero or more of the preceding element.
+For example, a* matches any number of 'a' characters, including none.

+* `+` - The plus sign indicates one or more of the preceding element.
+For example, a+ matches one or more 'a' characters.

+* `?` - The question mark indicates zero or one of the preceding element.
+It makes the preceding element optional.
+For example, a? matches zero or one 'a' character.

+* `{n}` - Curly brackets with a number inside specify exactly 'n' occurrences of the preceding element.
+For example, a{3} matches exactly three 'a' characters.

+* `{n,}` - Curly brackets with a number followed by a comma specify 'n' or more occurrences of the preceding element.
+For example, a{2,} matches two or more 'a' characters.

+* `{n,m}` - Curly brackets with two numbers separated by a comma specify between 'n' and 'm' occurrences of the preceding element.
+For example, a{2,3} matches either two or three 'a' characters.

 ### OR Operator

 ### Character Classes

 ### Flags

 ### Grouping and Capturing

 ### Bracket Expressions

 ### Greedy and Lazy Match

 ### Boundaries

 ### Back-references

 ### Look-ahead and Look-behind

 ## Author